CERTCC/SSVC/docs/howto/acuity_ramp.md

     ### Improved Exploit Awareness (Acuity Level 2)

-    As the organization becomes more capable of gathering and analyzing data, they might start collecting their own data on exploitation, allowing them to move to a more complex decision tree that replaces the binary `IN_KEV` decision point with the trinary `EXPLOITATION_1` decision point.
+    As the organization becomes more capable of gathering and analyzing data, they might start collecting their own data on exploitation, allowing them to move to a more detailed decision model that replaces the binary `IN_KEV` decision point with the trinary `EXPLOITATION_1` decision point.

     {% include-markdown "../_generated/decision_points/exploitation_1_0_0.md" %}